vuatech/RPM-Spec-Info/readme.txt

 Copypaste response for issues:
 Package has been published to cooker (repo).
-You can install the package by running sudo dnf install --enablerepo=cooker-x86_64 | cooker-x86_64-extra.
+You can install the package by running sudo dnf install --enablerepo=(cooker-x86_64, cooker-x86_64-non-free, cooker-x86_64-restricted, or cooker-x86_64-extra).
 If you are on another architecture; substitute x86_64 for znver1 or aarch64.

 Macros:
 %global debug_package %{nil} = removes debug files